 |WS 2021/2||SS 2020||SS 2018||SS 2012|

-MA5415 is a semester module in English language at Master’s level which is offered in summer semester.
+MA5415 is a semester module in English language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.